 Financial and career costs

-Consider all options before deciding to quit or reduce job responsibilities because re-entering the workforce after caregiving ends may prove difficult.
-Learn more about the Family and Medical Leave Act, or FMLA, a federal law which allows for unpaid leave without resigning from your job.
-4
+Consider all options before deciding to quit or reduce job responsibilities because re-entering the workforce after caregiving ends could be difficult.
+Learn more about the Family and Medical Leave Act, or FMLA, a federal law which allows for unpaid leave without resigning from your job.5

 As you embark on caregiving, many questions may arise.
-The nonprofit Transamerica Institute created a free "Comprehensive Guide for Caregivers" that offers tips for discussing legal documents, navigating health insurance coverage, financial support for caregivers, managing caregiving burnout, and more.
+The nonprofit Transamerica Institute has a free "Comprehensive Guide for Caregivers" that offers tips for discussing legal documents, navigating health insurance coverage, financial support, managing burnout, and more.

-Organizations including AARP, the American Heart Association and the National Alliance for Caregiving offer useful caregiver information.
-Some have specific information about caregiving for your loved one’s medical condition.
+Organizations including AARP, the American Heart Association , and the National Alliance for Caregiving offer useful information.
+Some have caregiving information about specific medical conditions.
 For instance, the American Stroke Association provides a Caregiver Guide to Stroke.

 He also emphasized the importance of the rapport between the caregiver and the care recipient.